Libbi Gorr: Television

-In 2007 Gorr hosted the short-lived Channel Nine show The Catch Up.
+In 2007, Gorr hosted the short-lived Nine Network show The Catch Up.
 The program, a revised version of the American program The View, ran for only four months before being cancelled due to poor ratings.
 Gorr, however, received positive reviews.

 Gorr has contributed to Studio 10 on Network Ten as a studio panellist and Melbourne correspondent.

 In 2016, Gorr began presenting stories as a guest reporter for the ABC flagship current affairs program 7.30.

 Radio and journalism

 In January 2012, Gorr joined ABC Radio Melbourne as host of the Sunday morning program.
 She also regularly hosted Breakfast when Red Symons was the main presenter and on leave.

 In December 2021, Gorr announced her resignation from ABC Radio Melbourne to pursue her creative interests.
 Her last show on ABC Radio Melbourne was on 19 December 2021.

 Books

 Gorr has authored two books for Harper Collins, The A–Z of Mummy Manners: An Etiquette Guide for Managing Other Children's Mothers and Assorted Mummy Dilemmas (2011) and The Bedtime Poem For Edible Children illustrated by Bradley Trevor Greive (2012).